Delegate offers in Azure Stack

 Set up roles

 To use this walkthrough, you need two Azure AD accounts in addition to your Azure Stack operator account.
-If you don't have these two accounts, you need to create them.
+If you don't have these two accounts, you must create them.
 The accounts can belong to any Azure AD user and are referred to as the delegated provider and the user.

 Identify the delegated provider